bweatherson/demons/latest-export.md

 ## Six Decision Problems {#decisive-games}

-The core of this chapter, and indeed the core of this book, is an argument that whichever moves are acceptable in one of the two problems below are also acceptable in the other, for any real values of $x_1, x_2, x_3, x_4, e_1$, and any value of $p \in (0, 1)$.
-(The names are because they are going to be the first and sixth members of a sequence of problems that I'll present shortly.)
+The core of this chapter, and indeed the core of this book, revolves around the decision problems in tables \@ref(tab:abc-v1) and \@ref(tab:abc-v6).
+I'm going to argue that whichever moves are acceptable in one of those two problems are also acceptable in the other, for any real values of $x_1, x_2, x_3, x_4, e$, and any value of $p \in (0, 1)$.
+The names of the problems are because they are going to be the first and sixth members of a sequence of problems that I'll present shortly.

 ```{r,abc-v1, cache=TRUE}
 generic_abc_v1 <- tribble(